opencog/learn/scm/pair-count/README.md

 ### Quick overview.

-* __pair-api.scm__ -- Defines the word-pair API matrix object.
-This object defines how word-pairs are stored in the AtomSpace.

 * __word-pair-pipe.scm__ -- Create and return a function that takes, as input, a (fairly short) text string, performs a random planar parse on it, and updates the counts on the resulting word-pairs.